esper-io/dev-docs/docs/home/console.md

 Esper Enhanced Android devices are shipped with custom Android OS for improved security, faster deployments, and superior debugging.
 Esper's custom Android OS creates a better user experience on single-purpose devices.

 ![EEA](./assets/NewConsole/EEA.png)

-If you’re using Esper Enhanced Android, you can update device operating systems remotely, or over-the-air (OTA).
-To deploy an Esper Enhanced Android update OTA, navigate to **Group > OS Update**.
-Head to [Group section](./console.md#groups) for more details.

 ***Tip:
 Only the latest thirty build versions of Esper Enhanced Android are listed for deployment.***